zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 ### API Mediation Layer

-1. Do we need to move away from passtickets as the method of authentication to the API Mediation Layer?
+1. Do we need to move away from PassTickets as the method of authentication to the API Mediation Layer?

-   No, we will continue to support passtickets.
-However, passtickets will be deprecated in Zowe V3 and are no longer recommend because configuration can be inefficient.
-For every service that uses them, a user must configure a passticket, for example.
+   No, we will continue to support PassTickets.
+However, PassTickets will be deprecated in Zowe V3 and are no longer recommend because configuration can be inefficient.
+For every service that uses them, for example, a user must configure a PassTicket.

 2. With the introduction of the new cloud gateway, how is the configuration going to change?